The ones where a couple happily dusts, folds, and sparkles through their perfectly curated home?

 Accept that some things will never be thrown away.
 Ever.

-And yes, somewhere in there is a lone sock that has been missing its partner since 2015.
+And yes, somewhere in there is a lone sock that has been missing its partner since 2015, but we might find the other.

 Step Two: Strategic Zones